DeepGraphLearning/torchprotein-site/_pages/tutorial_4.md

 We first wrap the GearNet-Edge model into the `models.MultiviewContrast` module, in which we pass the augmentation functions to use by the `aug_funcs` parameter and pass the cropping functions to use by the `crop_funcs` parameter.
 This module appends an MLP prediction head upon GearNet-Edge.
-After that, the Multiview Contrast module together with the graph construction model are warped into the `tasks.Unsupervised` module for self-supervised pretraining.
+After that, the Multiview Contrast module together with the graph construction model are wrapped into the `tasks.Unsupervised` module for self-supervised pre-training.

 Here we take two different kinds of cropping functions: Subsequence and Subspace.
 The former randomly takes a shorter consecutive subsequences with length at most 50,